 - 1. Official date of withdrawal - 2.
 Total number of days in semester - 3.
 Percentage of Title IV funds earned and unearned - 4.
-Amount of funds to be returned by the student retain Title IV eligibility by either returning the amount in full or making satisfactory arrangements to repay funds to the U.S. Department of Education.
+Amount of funds to be returned by the student

+The college will notify the student within 30 days of the determination of return of funds.
+The student then has 45 days to retain Title IV eligibility by either returning the amount in full or making satisfactory arrangements to repay funds to the U.S. Department of Education.
 Failure of the student to do either in the 45 days, obligates the college to report the overpayment to the U.S. Department of Education and the student will lose Title IV eligibility on the 46th day.